kateistrans/NoGrokButton/README.md

-# NoGrokButton
-Remove the damn Grok button from Twitter!!
+Tampermonkey script to remove the Grok button from twitter.